Advocacy and Interpreting

 A free and confidential service ensuring everyone in Tower Hamlets can access primary healthcare with confidence.
-Available for anyone registered with a Tower Hamlets GP.
+Available at all Tower Hamlets GP practices for anyone registered with a Tower Hamlets GP.

 Woman in gray sweater holding a telephone receiver and using a computer mouse at a workstation.